cbosp/CBOSP_README/README.md

 This project is intended to be just that for once android Q drops.
 It's for anyone who wants to create their own ROM but has no strong base.

 The Goals for this project are to provide a clean base aosp without deprecated sources and with the extra bug fixes Google does not provide us with.
-Upon booting CBOSP it should feel very similar to how a nexus 6p booted (without Gapps)
+Upon booting CBOSP it should feel very similar to how a Nexus 6p felt stock.

 We will also host a code review site for anyone willing to submit bug fixes and patches.